-Even low-skilled or no-skilled immigrants are a boon to society and we should be far more accepting and encouraging of this type of immigration than we are.
+Even low-skilled or no-skilled immigrants are a benefit to society.
+We should be far more accepting and encouraging of this type of immigration.

 In short, we should be accepting of all types of immigration.

-Immigration is often synonymous with Mexican immigration, and that’s not unwarranted.
+Immigration is often synonymous with Mexican immigration.
 The largest migration of one country’s citizens to the U.S. was the 12M Mexican immigrants that have come in the last 40 years.
 However, Mexican immigration has slowed or even stopped (on net) in recent years.
 There are now more Asian immigrants than all Hispanics.